pos17/group5-HW-Juce-PLAS/README.md

 * "Source" containing the Source code for building the plugin.
 * "Assets" containing the images used for the GUI.
 * "pointers" contains the images used as pointers for the panner window.
-* "gitAssets" contains all the images used in the report and in the README
+* "gitAssets" contains all the images used in the report and in the README.

 ## Notes